warrendeleon/rn-warrendeleon/docs/planning/epics/EPIC-010-work-experience-display.md

 ## Executive Summary

-Implement a comprehensive work experience display screen that showcases professional career history with company logos, position details, employment dates, and client information.
-This feature enhances the portfolio app by providing visitors with a detailed, visually appealing view of work experience organised by company, with drill-down navigation to see project details and client listings.
+Implement a full work experience display screen that showcases professional career history with company logos, position details, employment dates, and client information.
+This feature improves the portfolio app by providing visitors with a detailed, visually appealing view of work experience organised by company, with drill-down navigation to see project details and client listings.

 ---